 - Duration: 4-8 weeks

-Topical Protocol (for accessible tendons like Achilles, elbow):
+Topical Protocol (for accessible tendons: Achilles, elbow):

 - Twice daily, morning and evening

-- Can combine with injectable for enhanced effect
+- Combine with injectable for enhanced effect

 - Duration: 4-8 weeks